Why is it hard to quit smoking?

 • Have alternative activities or remedies as part of your plan that make you feel good.
 Acknowledge that the harmful nicotine drug is what makes you feel good when smoking.

-• Talk with your group of friends about smoke-free activities
+• Talk with your group of friends about smoke-free activities or gathers that your friend or social group can enjoy together.

 • Free yourself of smoking reminders.

-• Clean your car, clothes, and house to rid the smell of smoke, which may trigger cravings.
+• Clean your car, clothes and house to rid the smell of smoke, which may trigger cravings.
 Discard all lighter and ashtrays

 • Know what your cues or triggers are.